pasquelab/X_dosage_GenomeBiology_2021/Notebooks/README.md

-# All scripts used to generate data and figures for the article
+# Scripts used to generate data and figures for the article

 __Smart-seq2 single-cell RNA-seq non-allelic analysis and Gene Regulatory Network inference__: